hypi-universe/docs/content/gql-crud-tutorial.md

   }
 }
 ```
-As we expected, we got the `name` and the `age` of the `Actor` with `id` “01ED4X75AG1G96PDC8A231KTC8”.
+As expected, we got the `name` and the `age` of the `Actor` with `id` “01ED4X75AG1G96PDC8A231KTC8”.

-**2\. find()**
+2. **find()**

-The**find** `query` is used to search through your data, for the purpose of this tutorial we’ve created a few more actors in the database.
+The**find** `query` is used to search through your data.
+For the purpose of this tutorial, we’ve created a few more actors in the database.

-The find query accepts two mandatory parameters `Type` and `arcql`, the `Type` is the type of object you want to query, and the `arcql` parameter is the query that you want to use for searching though the data.
+The find query accepts two mandatory parameters `Type` and `arcql`.
+The `Type` is the type of object you want to query, and the `arcql` parameter is the query that you want to use for searching though the data.

-To learn more about **Arcql** , please refer to the **Developer Hub** under the section**“Arc Query Language”**.
+To learn more about **Arcql** , please refer [ArcQl filtering](arcql.md).

-In this tutorial we will cover listing of all of the actors and searching them by `name`.
+In this tutorial, we will cover listing of all of the actors and searching them by `name`.

-For getting all of the actors we will send the wildcard “\*” as the `arcql` parameter, indicating that I want all of the actors.
+For getting all of the actors we will send the wildcard “\*” as the `arcql` parameter, indicating that we want all of the actors.
 In the response, we want the `name` of the actor along with his `hypi.id`.
 The query will look like this.

 ```java
 query {